Система Orphus

 From the open decks, you may even spot belugas — white Arctic whales that often swim right up to the ship.

-Day 3 Yttygran Island.
-Whale Bone Alley
+Day 3 Yttygran Island, Whale Bone Alley, and the Senyavin Hot Springs

-Later in the day, you will reach the village of Yanrakynnot, perched on the hills above the Semyonovsky Strait.
-Nearby, you will find the “Whale Cemetery,” where giant bones still stand as reminders of the ancient Chukchi hunting traditions.
+Later that day, your vessel will approach the village of Yanrakynnot, located on the hills overlooking the Senyavin Strait.
+Nearby lies the striking Whale Graveyard — an awe-inspiring site where massive whale bones stand as powerful reminders of the ancient Chukchi hunting culture.

-Day 4 Cape Dezhnev and Uelen village
+Day 5 Cape Dezhnev and Uelen village

 Today you will stand at the very edge of Russia — the easternmost point of Eurasia.